identity-box/identity-box/workspaces/homepage/src/pages/user/01_welcome.md

 It is crucial that more and more users own a physical IPFS node.
 Only the owner of a node can add content and publish names - which means that only an owner of an IPFS node can create an IPFS-based DID.

-Creating an IPFS is not technically challenging - one can even create one within a browser, even on a mobile device.
+Creating an IPFS node is not technically challenging - one can even create one within a browser, even on a mobile device.
 Such node is perfect to interact with IPFS network, but may not be sufficient to guarantee continuous availability of the stored content and so also of the created DIDs.
 Using so called pinning-services is not really an alternative - as one cannot guarantee required features, like publishing names.
 Finally, for the success of the IPFS network, it needs more and more physical nodes - not the nodes running on global cloud providers' infrastructure like Amazon or Google.

 ### Technology behind IPFS